Family RV Rental Comparison in Miami - Best Suppliers 2026

 Access 1,300+ pre-planned routes across 5 continents designed by professionals via rvplan.net, our sister company, and get a 25% planning discount when you use it.

 Since its founding in 2001, Bandana Caravan has spent over 20 years helping tens of thousands of travelers explore the world by RV.
-We maintain direct partnerships with 50+ leading RV suppliers worldwide, including trusted names like El Monte, cruise america, Apollo, and Britz.
+We maintain direct partnerships with 50+ leading RV suppliers worldwide, including trusted names like El Monte, Cruise America, Apollo, and Britz.
 Our bookings are available in 30+ currencies with full price transparency, meaning no hidden fees or conversion commissions.
 With coverage across 50+ countries, we offer local expertise and supportive service every step of the way.

 Compare Motorhome Prices for Miami